Pineapple Muffins

 The Best Homemade Pineapple Muffins Recipe

-One bite of these buttery pineapple muffins, and you’ll immediately want to stock up on pineapple to make a second batch.
+Soft, fluffy texture.
+One bite of these buttery pineapple muffins and you will immediately want to stock up on more pineapple to make a second batch.

-They’re a great healthy breakfast or snack, made with simple ingredients.
-And leftover muffins freeze well, so they’re perfect for meal prep!
+Easy to prepare.
+It’s a great breakfast or snack option with simple ingredients.
+And leftover muffins freeze well, so the recipe is perfect for meal prep.

-Every time I use pineapple in a recipe, I find myself wondering Why do I not bake with pineapple more often?
+A great way to use up canned pineapple.
+Whenever I add pineapple to a recipe, I always find myself wondering Why do I not bake with pineapple more often?

 Easy Pineapple Muffin Recipe